 Carlos was the kind of kid you tried to get away from.
 Slightly overweight and too talkative, his mother had obviously spoiled him with sweets.
 Most of us at ACTION’s sister ministry, ABBA, in São Paulo, didn’t think much about his future beyond helping him with his education and hoping he could eventually go home to live with his mother.
 Of course, we also kept him from having candy whenever he wanted it.

-Last month the ABBA team held a fundraiser to encourage monthly support for Casa Elohim, our residential program there for abandoned and abused boys and girls.
-They asked Carlos, now nearing 30, to come and tell his story to prospective donors.
+The ABBA team held a fundraiser to encourage monthly support for Casa Elohim, our residential program there for abandoned and abused boys and girls.
+They asked Carlos, now 30, to come and tell his story to prospective donors.
 As you will have guessed, he did eventually move back with his mother, get married and go to college.
-Now he attends church regularly and works as a hospital technician.
-He’s one of those stories that keep us coming back for more.
+Now, he attends church regularly and works as a hospital technician.
+He’s one of those stories that keeps us coming back for more.

 The harvest is still white and ready.

 Most are not interested in going or giving.

 Ultimately, we’ll never have spiritual harvesters without a spiritual harvest.
 Only disciples make disciples.
 As Pastor David Platt, President of the International Mission Board, said, “Those who are enthralled with God’s glory long to proclaim it among the nations” (quoted from WMBI radio).
 It isn’t the funds that are lacking but the desire and the courage (in short, the calling) to invest what we have in reaching the nations with Christ’s love.
 The resources we need come from faithful, committed disciples, the fruit of our discipleship efforts and those of the church around the world.